ysyk2021/the-relentless-cycle-how-to-keep-moving-forward-even-through-setbacks/src/chapter-7-2.md

-Chapter 7: Measuring Success in the Relentless Cycle: Analyzing and Interpreting Data on Resilience and Perseverance
+Analyzing and Interpreting Data on Resilience and Perseverance
 ====================================================================================================================

 Analyzing and interpreting data on resilience and perseverance can provide valuable insights into measuring success in the relentless cycle.
 In this chapter, we will explore how to analyze and interpret data on resilience and perseverance.